- Applicable GCOC

 Other policy requirements

-Buyers should be aware of the following requirements under Western Australian Procurement Rules and Treasurer’s Instruction 820, and whether or not they are applicable to purchases from this CUA.
+State agencies should be aware of the following requirements under Western Australian Procurement Rules as they apply to purchases from this CUA.
+The below table is a summary of the requirements, and State agencies are encouraged to review the WA Procurement Rules.

 |Requirement||WA Procurement Rules|